Cuban Oregano / Mexican Mint

 • Water: Water when the top inch of soil feels dry — do not overwater

-• Propagation: Very easy to propagate from stem cuttings in water or soil
+• Propagation: Very easy from stem cuttings in water or soil

 • Frost: Not frost-tolerant — protect or bring indoors during cold spells